Spot: Big Waves, Flat, Medium Waves, Shallow, Small Waves

 Sherman Island, California

 Just an hour drive from downtown San Francisco, Sherman Island boasts some of the best kitesurfing conditions in the entire Bay Area.
 The water and weather are warmer than the bay, and the winds are very reliable during the summer months.
 Bring small kites for the strong winds, and get ready to have a great session.

 If you’re looking for great wave kiting, you’ll need to leave the bay and head for the ocean.
 Just north of Santa Cruz, both Waddell and Scott Creek offer great waves, strong winds, and a picturesque setting.
 Scott Creek has a beautiful point break, making it an excellent spot for new wave kiters looking for an easy drop-in.
 The waves are bigger from September through April, but the water is chilly, so bring a thick wetsuit.

 Maui and Oahu, Hawaii

-The Hawaiian Islands have attracted watersports fanatics for decades!
-The wind blows all year-round, but the best months to kite are May-October.
-Although you can find wind on all of the islands, the most popular kitesurfing spots are located on Maui (Kite Beach) and Oahu (Kailua) where the winds blow anywhere from 15-35 knots.
+The Hawaiian Islands have attracted watersports fanatics for decades.
+The wind blows year-round, but the best months to kite are May through October.
+Although you can find wind on all of the islands, the most popular kitesurfing spots are located on Maui (Kite Beach) and Oahu (Kailua) where the winds blow anywhere from 15 to 35 knots.
 Kiters should be aware that all of the kite beaches in Hawaii have strict rules and regulations.
 For example, you can’t start kiteboarding on Maui until 11 am--which is tough when the wind is blowing at 9 am!
 It’s important that the locals and tourists follow the rules so that kiteboarding will continue to be allowed on the Hawaiian beaches.